ShaneCurcuru/menotomymatters/_posts/2020-09-09-thursday-events.md

 The [Facebook event page](https://www.facebook.com/events/1009514112803326/) shows this event will be from 4pm to 6pm in [front of Town hall](https://goo.gl/maps/Rn7QPscA8PwqXDG47) and is to show support for the officers serving in the [Arlington Police Department](https://www.arlingtonma.gov/departments/police).
 Event notes require masks, social distancing, and asks attendees to not bring any political campaign signs or flags.

-It is hosted by Tony Fed, Elizabeth Frances and [America Backs The Blue, Inc.](https://www.facebook.com/groups/2657215194537300/), a recently created Massachusetts non-profit corporation.
+It is hosted by Tony Fed, Elizabeth Frances and [America Backs The Blue, Inc.](https://www.facebook.com/groups/2657215194537300/), a recently created [Massachusetts non-profit corporation](https://corp.sec.state.ma.us/CorpWeb/CorpSearch/CorpSummary.aspx?sysvalue=qeP.zyk5eGQUMEl04Y5mGjkAdb9SH2QUqYuM.Nzl1M4-), but that does not yet have IRS 501(C)3 status.
 The organizers have [issued a statement disavowing connections to other similarly-named groups](https://drive.google.com/file/d/1Fmv4cwrEeyp9Jc7wDobFIzJbIPoB7CI3/view).

 ## Counter-protest To The Back The Blue Rally - 3:45pm to 6pm, Whittemore Park